About:

 Please send me a message for information on buying my primary artwork (i.e., the images you see on this website).

-For small works, greeting cards, stickers, pins, etc., please visit my Big Cartel or Etsy shop.
+For small works, greeting cards, stickers, pins, etc., please visit my Etsy shop.
 For wholesale orders, please visit my Faire shop.

 All writing and images are copyright Jessica Marie Gross.
 All rights reserved.